Quantifying and Optimizing the Time-Coupled Flexibilities at the Distribution-Level for TSO-DSO Coordination: Model and Costs of Aggregated Flexibility

 where \(k\) is the index of DERs and \(\mathcal K\) is the set of all DERs within the aggregator; \(m\) is the index of constraints in the aggregated flexibility model, and \(\mathcal{I}_{\text{p,e}}\) is the indices set of constraints on power and accumulated energy consumption, $|\mathcal{I}_{\text{p,e}}|\le M$.
 The parameter \(\phi _{k,m}^{{\text{base}}}\) denotes the baseline of power or accumulated energy consumption of the \(k\)-th DER, depending on whether \(m\) corresponds to a constraint on power or accumulated energy consumption.
 Similarly, \(\overline{\phi} _{k,m}\) and \(\underline{\phi} _{k,m}\) respectively denote the upper and lower bounds of power or accumulated energy consumption, and \(\hat{c}_{k,m}\) and \(\check{c}_{k,m}\) are the cost coefficients of the adjustment ranges in power or accumulated energy consumption specified in Section \ref{Sect:flexibility_cost}.

 If the aggregated flexibility model \eqref{eq:agg_flex} includes constraints beyond power and accumulated energy consumption, i.e., $M>|\mathcal{I}_{\text{p,e}}|$, the cost coefficients of adjustment ranges in those additional parts should be directly set to zero.
 This setting avoids the duplication of the cost calculation, as power and accumulated energy adjustments could lead to adjustments in other segments of the flexibility trajectory.
 This does not imply that other segments of the flexibility trajectory do not contribute to the flexibility cost of the aggregator since those segments are subject to constraints and indirectly influence the aggregator's total flexibility cost \(C_{\text{agg}}\).
-Indeed, for simplicity, the DSO can require aggregators to model their flexibility using only power and accumulated energy constraints and to submit the cost coefficients only for adjustment ranges in this segment.
-Nevertheless, since we have designed a more general flexibility cost formulation, it holds the potential to be applied to DSO markets with more accurate flexibility models.
+Indeed, for simplicity, the DSO can require aggregators to report a flexibility model with only power and accumulated energy constraints and to report the cost coefficients only for adjustment ranges in this segment.
+Nevertheless, since we have designed a more general flexibility cost formulation, it holds the potential to be applied to more accurate flexibility models.